-Rian Johnson is a remarkable auteur, and while his list of writer-director credits has convinced me I prefer his mystery-comedy mode (Brick, The Brothers Bloom) to his science fiction (Looper, Star Wars: The Last Jedi), in every case he’s demonstrated an impressive command of the genre tropes in his arsenal.
-His track record improves with the delightful Knives Out (2019), a cagey modern reinvention of the Agatha Christie whodunit, which infuses its intricate mystery with razor-sharp political commentary and finely crafted, laugh-out-loud humor.
+Rian Johnson is a remarkable auteur, and while his list of writer-director credits is more impressive in mystery-comedy mode (Brick, The Brothers Bloom) than in science fiction (Looper, Star Wars: The Last Jedi), in every case he’s demonstrated an impressive command of the genre tropes in his arsenal.
+His track record improves with the delightful Knives Out (2019), a cagey modern reinvention of the Agatha Christie whodunit infusing its intricate mystery with razor-sharp political commentary and finely crafted, laugh-out-loud humor.

 This isn’t just a fun-and-games murder mystery, however.
 Yes, it serves up a crafty homage rife with metahumorous nods and winks to its genre predecessors, sending up the whodunit genre even as it exceptionally executes it.
 But it also layers in a winning level of insightful sociopolitical commentary, its subtext gleefully skewering the gaping political disconnects of the ultra-wealthy.
 This messaging is just the right mix of subtle and obvious, serious and hilarious, treading the same thematic waters as Ready or Not, a contemporary thematic cousin.
 A wildly entertaining, complex mystery that also has something to say?
 Knives Out is all that and more, and another memorable triumph for Johnson.